shaylafolson/apsa.religion.workshop/readme.md

 The workshops will run on **Tuesdays from 2-4pm Eastern Daylight Time (EDT)**, from May 25th to June 15th.

-[Click here to join the workshop](https://umich.zoom.us/j/98760392804).
 We will use the same link for each meeting.
+Registration is only required one time to attend all meetings.

 ## May 25th (2-4pm EDT)
 ### Topic: Race and Racial Attitudes